Tommyshub/restaurant/readme.md

 The answer to this was the blog admin, so I played around with that code a bit and found that putting the import for the javascript file at the top rather than at the bottom fixed the problem.

+### Order history bug

+I found that users could view any order history as long as they were logged in to the site and that they knew the order number of the order they wanted to view.
+I fixed this bug by adding an if statement to check if the request users email is the same as the order email.

+When I tested these changes I realized that the user could change their own email during the checkout process and therefore not be able to view their own order so I made the email field during the checkout process readonly because of this.

 ### Update Django and Allauth

 I updated both django and allauth to the latest versions